-On top of that, a keyword map may show you, for example, certain opportunities to not only create new content, but restructure what you have at the moment.
+On top of that, building a keyword map may show you certain opportunities to not only create new content, but restructure what you have at the moment.
 Try and look for pages that just need a little rebuild to be both better optimized as well as more useful to your users.

-Say, for example, that you operate an online phone store.
+For example, you operate an online phone store.
 All of your wares might be separated into categories by pricing like so:

 - Expensive (>800$)